fragilefamilieschallenge/teaching-support/lesson_plan_masscollaboration_participant.md

 # Lesson Plan for Participants
-## Summer Institutes in Computational Social Science 2020
-## Day 5, Mass collaboration
+## Fragile Families Challenge class activity
 ## Prepared by Matt Salganik and Ian Lundberg

+This lesson plan was designed for the 2020 [Summer Institutes in Computational Social Science](https://sicss.io/).
+We have modified it slightly to make it applicable to other courses.

 ### Summary